commenthol/ua-parser-tools/README.md

 All files can be used with the following arguments:

-* *file:[filename]* : Instead of "useragents.txt" the file with "filename" is used as input.
+* *-u PATH* : Instead of "useragents.txt" the file with "PATH" is used as input.
-* *swapdebug:true*  : Change the column for showing the regex matcher number from column one.
+* *-s*  : Change the column for showing the regex matcher number from column one.
 The sorting of the resulting cvs-table will be different.
 This option allows to check different matchers for same model, brand or family.
-* *testcases:true*  : Generate testcases file.
+* *-t*  : Generate testcases file.
 All user-agents encountered in the testcases file will be appended

 ## Development Process